csci1710/book/book/src/chapters/sets-and-boolean-logic/sets-beyond-assertions.md

 </details>

-### Safety Versus Liveness
+### Safety Versus Liveness: Intuition

 Notice the differences between these 3 properties.
 In particular, consider what a _full counterexample trace_ to each must look like, if we were inclined to produce one.
-* For mutual-exclusion and deadlock-freedom, a counterexample trace could be finite.
+* For mutual-exclusion and (in this formulation) deadlock-freedom, a counterexample trace could be finite.
 After some number of transitions, we'd reach a state where a deadlock or failure of mutual-exclusion has occurred.
 At that point, it's impossible for the system to recover; we've found an issue and the trace has served its purpose.
 * For a failure of non-starvation, on the other hand, no finite trace can suffice.
 It's always possible that just ahead, the system will suddenly recover and prevent a thread from being starved.
 So here, we need some notion of an _infinite counterexample trace_ such that some thread never, ever, gets access.

 The difference here is a fundamental distinction in verification.
 We call properties that have finite counterexamples _safety properties_, and properties with only infinite counterexamples _liveness properties_.

 #### Formal Definitions

-There is a more formal definition that we'll discuss next week, but it's built on the above intuition.

 People often describe safety properties as "something bad never happens" and liveness properties as "something good must happen".
 I don't like this wording by itself, because it assumes an understanding of "goodness" and "badness".
 Instead, think about what the solver needs to do if it's seeking a counterexample trace.
 Then, one really is fundamentally different from the other.

-Almost always, you'll find that a liveness property is more computationally complex to check.
+You'll usually find that a liveness property is more computationally complex to check.
 This doesn't mean that verifying liveness properties is always slower---just that one usually has to bring some additional tricks to bear on the algorithm.

 In the context of a _finite_ state system, searching for an infinite counterexample amounts to looking for a reachable _cycle_ in the graph---not a single bad state.